01-edu/public/subjects/ephemeris/README.md

 #### Using puppeteer

-In order to get your daily informations out of your favorite websites, you'll have to use `puppeteer` API.
+In order to get your daily informations out of your favorite websites, you'll have to use the `puppeteer` API.

 First, create a new repository named `ephemeris` and run this command line in your terminal, in the repository:
 ```console